cinascorp/TAR-Q/documents/tosif.md

 Scanning and abusing the QUIC protocol- www.SANS ISC
 - www.isc.sans.edu

-The Security Challenges of HTTP/3 and QUIC - www.What You Need to..
+The Security Challenges of HTTP/3 and QUIC - What You Need to..
 - www.medium.com

 Inspecting HTTP3 traffic | FortiGate / FortiOS 7.6.5